-Para-university institutes: NWO and KNAW
+Para-university institutes: NWO, KNAW and NWO-I

-Institutes for applied research: TNO & GTI's
+Institutes for applied research: TNO2 Open Innovation Network

-The Netherlands has several institutes for applied research.
-The largest institute, with a turnover in 2002 of € 470 million, is the Netherlands Organization for Applied Scientific Research (TNO).
+The largest institute is TNO, the Netherlands Organisation for Applied Scientific Research.
 TNO's mission is to make it possible to apply scientific knowledge for the benefit of the innovative capacity of companies and the government.
 Key TNO research fields are: quality of life, the defence and security of society, advanced products, processes and systems, sustainable use of space and the environment, and ICT and services.

 - Deltares: research into ports, coastlines, rivers, ocean and inland shipping, water management and the environment;

 - The Maritime Research Institute in the Netherlands (MARIN): research into shipbuilding, offshore and ocean engineering;

 - The National Aerospace Laboratory (NLR): research into aeronautics and space technology for civil and defence purposes.